sreyassabbani/usaco-prep/README.md

 `[category]` — As outlined by the [USACO Guide](https://usaco.guide)

 `[problem]` — USACO problems (mostly those suggested by the guide)

+For every category, there is a `README.md` listing all the problems in the category I've attempted and wish to attempt soon.
+It's named that so that GitHub opens it automatically when you select a category folder.

 ### Playground
 ```